 Ensure your recovery is adequate.
 Muscles are made when you’re resting.
 Getting a nutritious protein-rich meal in post workout is one of the best things you can do for muscle recovery.
 In addition to eating a nutrient-dense diet and hydrating adequately, sleep is an irreplaceable component of any training program.
 Make sure you’re getting the recommended eight to nine hours each night.

 Should You Workout When Sore?

 Muscle soreness isn’t a reason to skip the gym.
 But it’s vital to be able to distinguish between soreness like DOMs and acute pain from a sprain or stress fracture.

 Foam rolling and massage have been proven to help relieve DOMs discomfort and restore range of motion and power in sore muscles.
-Foam rollers, lacrosse balls and other tools for self myofascial release are a popular choice for both pre and post-workout pain relief.
+Foam rollers, lacrosse balls, and other tools for self-myofascial release are popular choices for both pre and post-workout pain relief.
 Therapeutic massage or percussive therapy in the form of massage guns can also reduce pain and increase blood flow to sore muscles.

 Leave a comment